 - Heat some oil a large skillet: You can use vegetable oil or butter.

-- Sautee corn: Add the corn and sauté, stirring often, until lightly charred, 7-8 minutes.
+- Sautee corn: Add the corn kernels and sauté, stirring often, until lightly charred, 7-8 minutes.
 Transfer into a salad bowl.

 - Make the Mexican corn sauce: Whisk together sour cream, mayonnaise, chili powder, and lime juice in a bowl.